 The Belgian Comic Strip Center

 The Belgian Comic Strip Center is a treat for all comic lovers out there.
 Especially if you are a big fan of Tintin and the Smurfs.
 Check out the evolution of comics and comic books in Europe, the process of comic creation and gallery of original comic strips.
-Top top it off, this museum also house over 60,00 comic books and plenty of comics related souvenirs for you to take home.
+To top it off, this museum also houses over 60,00 comic books and plenty of comics-related souvenirs for you to take home.

 Tip: The Comic Strip Center museum is included in the list of museums and attractions within the Brussels Card